krahets/hello-algo/en/docs/chapter_dynamic_programming/knapsack_problem.md

     Given $n$ items, the weight of the $i$-th item is $wgt[i-1]$ and its value is $val[i-1]$, and a knapsack with a capacity of $cap$.
 Each item can be chosen only once.
 What is the maximum value of items that can be placed in the knapsack under the capacity limit?

-Observe the following figure, since the item number $i$ starts counting from 1, and the array index starts from 0, thus the weight of item $i$ corresponds to $wgt[i-1]$ and the value corresponds to $val[i-1]$.
+Observe the figure below, since the item number $i$ starts counting from 1, and the array index starts from 0, thus the weight of item $i$ corresponds to $wgt[i-1]$ and the value corresponds to $val[i-1]$.

 ![Example data of the 0-1 knapsack](knapsack_problem.assets/knapsack_example.png)